craigahobbs/hobbs-family-cookbook/recipes/Scrapple.md

 ~~~

 Serve with butter, salt and pepper.
 Nonny also used to serve scrapple with maple syrup, so you can
 try it both ways.
-I have fond memories of Nonny cooking this up especially for me in her kitchen.
+Dad has fond memories of Nonny cooking this up especially for him in her kitchen.
 It
-was one of my favorite breakfasts in the day.
+was one of his favorite breakfasts.

-Dad